denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 included eight slow “external storage” tape-reader mechanisms.
 Tape was slower than drums but also cheaper.
-It easily extended to multiple reels, thus approaching the architecture of an ideal Turing machine, which called for tape of “infinite length.”[^37] In practice, tape was in limited supply, long enough to answer the needs of military computation.
+It easily extended to multiple reels, thus approaching the architecture of an ideal Turing machine, which called for tape of “infinite length.”[^37] In practice, tape was in limited supply, available in segments long enough to answer the needs of military computation.
 Unlike stationary drums, tape was portable.
 Operators could prepare tape in advance, in a different room, at the allotted instructional tape preparation table.
 The information on tape would then be synced with and transferred to a slow drum.
 In the next stage, the slow drum accelerated to match the higher rotating speeds of the more rapid internal storage drums, and the information was transferred again for computation.
 The Mark III Calculator was further equipped with five printers “for presenting computed results in a form suitable for publication.”
 The printers were capable of determining the “number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page.”[^38]

 In reflecting on these early “supercomputers,” one imagines the pathway of a single character as it crosses surfaces, through doorways and interfaces,